Chapter 12 Exercises

 }

 Exercise 4.
 Invalid arithmetic operation.
-Write a Program that asks the user for two numbers and subtracts them.
-Handle the ArithmeticException if the operation is not valid for any reason (e.g., subtraction of extremely large values).
+Write a program that asks the user for two numbers and subtracts them.
+Handle the ArithmeticException if the operation is invalid for some reason (e.g., subtraction of extremely large values).

 Solution: